 To determine what level of RPS is realistic for Washington state, both the scale of natural gas consumption and the available inventory of RNG sources would need to be considered.
-According to the U.S. Energy Information Agency, average annual natural gas consumption by end users in Washington state between 2013 and 2017 was 300 million MMBtu.14 The current annual supply of pipeline RNG in Washington is an estimated 4 million MMBtu, equivalent to 1.3 percent of natural gas consumption in the state.
+According to the U.S. Energy Information Agency, average annual natural gas consumption by end users in Washington state between 2013 and 2017 was 300 million MMBtu.11 The current annual supply of pipeline RNG in Washington is an estimated 4 million MMBtu, equivalent to 1.3 percent of natural gas consumption in the state.
 Not accounting for future changes in demand, an additional 3 million MMBtu of RNG is required to offset every 1 percent of fossil natural gas.

-If the three existing pipeline-intertied projects selling RNG into the California transportation fuel market were redirected to RPS compliance in Washington, a 3 percent renewable portfolio threshold could be reached by converting existing biogas-to-power facilities to pipeline injection and then developing the resources identified in the "Near-Term RNG Opportunities" section of this report.
+If the three existing pipeline-intertied projects selling RNG into the California transportation fuel market were allowed to qualify for RPS compliance in Washington, a 3 percent renewable portfolio threshold could be reached by converting existing biogas-to-power facilities to pipeline injection and then developing the resources identified in the "Near-Term RNG Opportunities" section of this report.
 Developing the projects identified in the "Medium-Term RNG Opportunities" section would enable the state's natural gas utilities to comply with a 5 percent standard based on current consumption.
 The inventory of potential RNG projects found numerous opportunities in each utility service territory.

-If existing out-of-state RNG sales were not to qualify for RPS compliance, an additional 4 million MMBtu of RNG would be needed to meet a 5 percent threshold.
-This could be accomplished through more advanced technologies, such as gasification of wood waste, or by purchasing from out-of-state sources.
+If existing out-of-state sales of RNG were not to qualify for RPS compliance, an additional 4 million MMBtu of RNG would be needed to meet a 5 percent threshold.
+This could be accomplished through more advanced technologies, such as gasification of wood waste or as shown in California by purchasing RNG from out-of-state sources.